zubair001/cos-coding-challenge/challenges/web-frontend/README.md

 Your Task:

-Build a simple Angular (v6 or v7) application that includes:
+Build a simple Angular (v7 - v12 or latest) application that includes:
 - Login Page to login registered buyers („salesman“ or "buyer" users).
 If a Non-Buyer registers, an error message should pop up.
 - Overview Page (only for logged in buyers) to display all running auctions (updated every 20 seconds), including
    - vehicle image thumbnail (vehicle images may not show actual vehicles cars on our DEV platform, but only test images)